Michael Avenatti faces new fraud charge in Nike extortion case

 Avenatti has pleaded not guilty to all the charges against him.

-Reporting by Brendan Pierson in New York; Editing by Richard Chang
+Reporting by Brendan Pierson in New York; Editing by Richard Chang and Bernadette Baum